avinashdo/Smart-Street-Lights/README.md

 * In this project, we are using 4 IR sensors that are connected to the digital pins of the Arduino.
 We also use 5 LEDs that represent the streetlights, each LED       connected to the pins of the Arduino.
 Each IR sensor controls 2 LEDs.

 * whenever an object comes infront of the Street light it is detected by the IR sensors and it sends the signals to the Arduino board .

 * Then the Arduino board allows power to the street lights and it will glow onlly then.

+* Whenever the sensor detects the object the sends the signal to the arduino and it will release the power to the LED lights and it will glow for some amount of time.

+* If any of the sensor detects the object then the nearby lights will glow for a few minutes.

 Team Members: